How to Say It: SIR-veh-cal My-eh-LOP-ah-thee

 Cervical myelopathy is damage to the part of the spinal cord that is in the neck.
 The cervical spine begins at the base of the skull.
 It extends to the first seven vertebrae.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 It will focus on any muscle weakness.
-A neurological exam may also be done to check your:
+A neurological exam may also be done.

 National Institute of Neurological Disorders and Stroke